-The International Master in Anti-Corruption Compliance and Collective Action (IMACC) program is the first master’s program specially designed for anti-corruption compliance and collective action professionals involved with the business sector.
+The International Master in Anti-Corruption Compliance and Collective Action (IMACC) programme is the first master’s Programme specially designed for anti-corruption compliance and collective action professionals involved with the business sector.
 It is a practical, comprehensive answer to the ever-evolving regulatory environment and rising demand for specialized skills.
-The two-year program enables participants to upgrade their expertise and add value to their companies and organizations, while continuing to work, by:
+The two-year Programme enables participants to upgrade their expertise and add value to their companies and organizations, while continuing to work, by:

 Structure and Curriculum